Mekkee/react-native-tesseract-ocr-news-finder/README.md

 Öppna 2 terminaler, koppla upp mobilen med USB, kör sen:
 1. npm run start	(startar servern)
 2. npx react-native run-android	(installera & launch app)

+### Credit to https://github.com/jonathanpalma for the orignal lib, I'v only made some modifications for this use case!